 [Section 115AA inserted by No. 56 of 2010 s.
 30.]

 115AB.
-Delegation by the Commissioner of Police
+Delegation by Commissioner of Police

 (1) The Commissioner of Police may delegate the Commissioner’s functions under section 115AA to a member of the Police Force of or above the rank of Inspector.